MustafaK01/SolutionsOfAlgorithmProblems/4-FindMinimumInRotatedSortedArray/README.md

 ---
 Constraints:
     n == nums.length

     1 <= n <= 5000

     -5000 <= nums[i] <= 5000

-    All the integers of nums are unique. nums is sorted and rotated between 1 and n times.
+    All the integers of nums are unique.
+    Nums is sorted and rotated between 1 and n times.